DoctorWkt/acwj/51_Arrays_pt2/Readme.md

 had implemented arrays not exactly right.
 In this part of our compiler writing journey, I'll try to rectify things.

-To start with, I stepped back and thought a bit about arrays and pointer.
+To start with, I stepped back and thought a bit about arrays and pointers.
 I realised that an array is similar to a pointer except:

   1. You can't use the unadorned array identifier as an rvalue.